 This document should be typed, double-spaced, and no more than three pages long.
 It should pick up where your autobiography for your application for postulancy left off.
 What has happened since then?
 What have you learned?
 How have you grown?
 What challenges have you faced?
-Remember, you want to give the COM, Standing Committee and the bishops a sense of what you have been discerning during postulancy about your call to ministry.
+Remember, you want to give the COM and Standing Committee a sense of what you have been discerning during postulancy about your call to ministry.